SAP/luigi/docs/README.md

 ## Luigi Core

-Luigi Core enables you to create a web application with an easily configurable and consistent user interface.
+Luigi Core enables you to create web applications with an easily configurable and consistent user interface.

 [Installation](application-setup.md) shows you the first steps to prepare your application for development.